 HAWTHORN, Crimson Cloud: thornless variety with bright red flowers in spring; great tree for a smaller yard.
 (10-15') see another image

-HAWTHORN, Cockspur: a small, rounded charming tree with white flowers in spring and red berries in summer, thornless.
+HAWTHORN, Cockspur: small, rounded, charming tree with white spring flowers and red summer berries; distinctive horizontal branching; thornless; year-round interest.
 (15-20') see another image

 LILAC, Dwarf Korean: profuse, fragrant, lilac flowers cover this amazing small tree; beautiful accent plant – a real show stopper!
 (5-6') see another image

 LILAC, Japanese Tree: large creamy white blooms in June; glossy foliage; a fabulous specimen plant and Blake Nursery favorite; very hardy and trouble-free; single and multi-stem forms.
 (20-25')

 LINDEN, American: rapid growing, large and stately shade tree; fragrant yellow flowers; very hardy.
 (60-80')

 LINDEN, Dropmore: a cross between an American and Littleleaf Linden; smaller tree with yellow fall foliage; very hardy, suited to prairie conditions.
 (35')